whu8-stat660/course-questions-wiki/week-12/README.md

 [Course Textbook Chapter 16, Problem 1]
+- Question (mphan12-stat660): What is an "declarative statement"?
+- Answer (mphan12-stat660):  DATA step statements are executable or declarative statements that can appear in the DATA step.
+Declarative statements supply information to SAS and take effect when the system compiles program statements.
+ARRAY statement is a declarative statement.

 [Course Textbook Chapter 16, Problem 2]
+- Question (mphan12-stat660): How do you define the dimentions of arrays in SAS?

 [Course Textbook Chapter 16, Problem 3]
+- Question (mphan12-stat660): How do you reference elements in an array?

 [Course Textbook Chapter 16, Problem 4]
+- Question (mphan12-stat660): What is the purpose of DIM function?

 [Course Textbook Chapter 16, Problem 5]
+- Question (mphan12-stat660): What is the correct syntax for DIM function?
+- Answer (mphan12-stat660): DIM(array-name)

 [Course Textbook Chapter 16, Problem 6]
+- Question (mphan12-stat660): Can you have combination of numeric and character variables in an array?
+- Answer (mphan12-stat660): No. All variables that are associated with an array must be of the same type.

 [Course Textbook Chapter 16, Problem 7]
+- Question (mphan12-stat660): How are temperary arrays for calcuation created?

 [Course Textbook Chapter 16, Problem 8]
+- Question (mphan12-stat660): When do you use temporary arrays?
+- Answer (mphan12-stat660): Temporary arrays are often used to perform calculation.

 [Week 12 SAS Recipe: recipe_to_disaggregate_counts_data]
+- Question (mphan12-stat660): What is the purposes to diaggregate datasets?
+- Answer (mphan12-stat660): With diaggregation, you can get individual observations in an aggregated group.
+Even though that the name and other personal info is not available, the id alone is sufficient enough to indicate one person.

 [Week 12 SAS Recipe: recipe_to_create_unique_record_id]
+- Question (mphan12-stat660): How do you use the automatic variable _N_ to create unique ID for each observation?
+- Answer (mphan12-stat660):  _N_ is created and added automatically into the pdv.
+Create a variable and set it equal to _N_.